k-deeley/chart-examples/tbx/chartsdoc/charts/ChartsIndex.md

 # Chart Reference

-Each chart reference page links to the class documentation and examples, source code listing, and chart-specific test code listing when a matching test exists.
+Each chart reference page links to the class documentation and examples, source code listing, and chart-specific test code listing.

 ## Section Contents